toohoo/base64rot13/README.md

 ```
 Automatic name for destination-file on encrypting (if not set), recognize already packed file on extension and set automatic decrypting mode.
 Automatic cover file-extensions known for executables (*.exe; *.com; *.bat; *.cmd; *.zip) from being recognized by renaming them on encrypting and doing the reverse on decrypting. ( *.zi_ and so on )
 Requires a Perl installation.
 Works under Windows, possibly works under Linux with small changes; but this last was not tested.

+## base64rot47
+If someone needs a different rotation than ROT13 he can use this nearly equal script `baserot4`.
+The only difference is the rotation which is in concrete a ROT47 instead of a ROT13 here.
+If you're unsure what ROT47 is see [Wikipedia](https://en.wikipedia.org/wiki/Markdown).